an Independent Montessori School on the North Coast

 Business Administrator

 Susana is an original founder of Montessori del Mar Learning Center and the President of Friends of Montessori del Mar, the precursor to MdMCS.
 Susana has been instrumental in guiding the vision and financial health of successful Montessori programs for over 10 years.
 Susana has a wealth of administrative experience from her time as Board President and as Manager of Patient Registration at Mendocino Coast Hospital.
-Both of her daughters graduated from Montessori elementary and middle school programs and currently attend high school in Mendocino.
-Contact: businessadmin@montessoridelmar.org
+Both of her daughters graduated from Montessori elementary and middle school programs.

 Kristi Lentz-Taylor

-Kristi joins our staff with a wealth of experience supporting homeschool families and providing one-on one virtual instruction to children of all ages.
+Kristi joined our staff in 2020 and came with a wealth of experience supporting homeschool families and providing one-on-one virtual instruction to children of all ages.
 Kristi is a credentialed teacher; she holds a bachelor’s degree in elementary education and a master’s degree in education and literacy.
 Like Chloe, Kristi is trained in the workshop model of literacy instruction.
 Kristi also is a fluent Spanish speaker and has taught Spanish in school and private settings for many years.
-Kristi is pursuing her AMI Montessori training at the Southwest Institute of Montessori Studies
+Kristi works with MdMCS students virtually.

 Contact: kristi.lentz@gmail.com